NVIDIA/cuda-quantum/docs/sphinx/quick_start.rst

       result.dump();  // { 1:500 0:500 }
     }

-You may now execute this file from the command line using the `nvq++` toolchain:
+You may now compile and execute this file from the command line using the `nvq++` toolchain:

 .. code-block:: console